unarmedguitar/trialblaze/README.md

 `git clone https://github.com/unarmedguitar/trialblaze`

 ### For Testers:
-`Click on the Code button and at the bottom of the dialog is Download ZIP` This will download trialblaze-main.zip
+`Click on the Code button then at the bottom of the dialog is Download ZIP` This will download trialblaze-main.zip
 `Extract the folder`
 Once extracted you need to open up an admin powershell or terminal and navigate inside